-The time it takes to hear back from your FAFSA® submission can seem like ages, but you’ll be happy to know the process can be quicker than you’d think.
+After you file you Free Application for Federal Student Aid (FAFSA®) application, the time it takes to hear back can seem like ages, but you’ll be happy to know the process can be quicker than you’d think.

 How Long Does It Take To File FAFSA®?

 If you need to gather necessary information for filing and you are filing for the first time, it can take a couple of hours to file your FAFSA®.
-If you are filing online and if you already have the necessary information information ready, it take 4 – 60 minutes for a first time filer depending on the online filing tool you use.
+If you are filing online and if you already have the necessary information ready, it takes 4 – 60 minutes for a first-time filer depending on the online filing tool you use.

 How Long Does It Take To Process FAFSA®?